wsydney76/craft-contentoverview/docs/pagecontent/filters.md

 * Type: `string|array`

-Users field filters only.
+Users field filters only, if `useElementSelect` is not set.
 The user group(s) from which the user options will be selected.

 ```php
 ->userGroups(['contentEditors', 'festivalAdmin'])